 You may be asking yourself, “Why, as a nurse, should I pursue a business degree?”
 Well, do you want to lead healthcare’s next evolution?
 If your future career goals include creating the culture and values of an organization from the ground up, then enrolling in a MSN/MBA program is the ideal choice for you.
 Graduates are equipped to fill top tier positions within the nursing industry.

 In a MSN/MBA program, you earn two degrees: a Master of Science in Nursing and a Master of Business Administration.
-The MSN component develops your clinical nursing skills and provides an understanding of nursing administration; the MBA component delivers specialized business training ensuring you have advanced leadership skills and a clear understanding of the financial, organizational and strategic challenges impacting healthcare today.
+The MSN component develops your clinical nursing skills and provides an understanding of nursing administration; the MBA component delivers specialized business training ensuring you have advanced leadership skills and a clear understanding of the financial, organizational and Executive challenges impacting healthcare today.

 Professionals who have earned an MSN/MBA are prepared for a variety of leadership roles.
 Nurses who assume managerial positions as heads of departments or clinics are transitioning from clinical roles to pure management.
 They are responsible for hiring and training employees, mentoring up-and-coming leaders, overseeing patient care and establishing methods to efficiently deliver care.

 Nurses who want to transition into a more business-oriented role can seek employment in an executive capacity within a healthcare organization.
 In an executive role, MSN/MBA-prepared professionals establish rules and procedures for nursing staff, create a system of organization for nursing departments and for a variety of healthcare needs and manage the regulatory and financial issues of the organization’s nursing staff.